ksindi/managers-playbook/README.md

 ## Meetings

 1. Avoid [shitty brainstorm sessions](https://erikbern.com/2017/12/29/toxic-meeting-culture.html).
 Don’t defer decisions to meetings.
 Make decisions on the spot, communicate it over long-form writing, and use the meeting to discuss it.
-1. Encourage proposals to be written as Amazon style ["6 pagers" and "2 pagers"](https://medium.com/@inowland/using-6-page-and-2-page-documents-to-make-organizational-decisions-3216badde909).
+1. Encourage proposals to be written as Amazon-style ["6 pagers" and "2 pagers"](https://medium.com/@inowland/using-6-page-and-2-page-documents-to-make-organizational-decisions-3216badde909).
     <img src="images/write-like-an-amazonian.jpg" width="400">
 1. Always end a meeting with actions, owners and timing, so it's clear what next steps are.
 1. For staff meetings, go around the table and asking reports what their biggest concerns are.